bradymholt/geekytidbits.com/_posts/2016/2016-01-20-performance-tuning-postgres.md

   - Utilize [Common Table Expressions](http://www.postgresql.org/docs/current/static/queries-with.html) and temporary tables when you need to run chained queries.
   - Avoid LOOP statements and prefer SET operations
   - Avoid COUNT(*) as PostgresSQL does table scans for this ([versions <= 9.1 only](https://wiki.postgresql.org/wiki/FAQ#Why_is_.22SELECT_count.28.2A.29_FROM_bigtable.3B.22_slow.3F))
-  - Avoid ORDER BY, DISTINCT, GROUP BY, UNION when possible or if not needed because these cause high startup costs
+  - Avoid ORDER BY, DISTINCT, GROUP BY, UNION when possible because these cause high startup costs